Advanced Training & Ongoing Learning

 Who should take this course?

-BTA is designed for people who have completed one or more Core Training courses, and wish to enhance their skills in speaking out and advocating for social justice for Indigenous people.
+The From Bystander to Ally course is designed for people who have completed one or more San’yas Core Training courses and wish to enhance their skills in speaking out and advocating for social justice for Indigenous people.

 Is this course accredited?